Habeebah157/Android-Developemnt-Beginners-1/README.md

 ## Summary

-**Name of your app** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**Hello Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**

 If I had to describe this project in three (3) emojis, they would be: **emojis here**